Pulmunen/Elementor-blog/_posts/2022-12-05-custom-loop-with-ECS.md

 Select insert.

-At this point, the Elementor/ElementorPro editor opens up.
+At this point, the Elementor/ElementorPro editor opens up - by default with the latest post as preview.

 <img src="{{site.baseurl | prepend: site.url}}/docs/assets/design-in-loop.png" alt="design in loop" />